Social Care assessments

 Source: https://www.legislation.gov.uk/uksi/2014/1530/regulation/6

-The First-Tier Tribunal (Special Educational Needs and Disabilities) is an essential tool for a person, or their representative, to appeal against the contents of an EHCP or Statement of Special Educational Needs if you live in Wales.
+The First‑Tier Tribunal (Special Educational Needs and Disabilities) provides an essential route for a parent, young person, or their representative to appeal the contents of an Education, Health and Care Plan (EHCP), or a Statement of Special Educational Needs if you live in Wales.

-Kind Minds with KM LTD can be instructed to complete a care needs assessment report to inform the EHCP.
+Kind Minds with KM LTD can be instructed to complete an independent care needs assessment report to support and inform the EHCP process.

-A care needs assessment report will identify exactly what a person’s care and support needs are and the type of provision required to meet them.
-The report can make recommendations in relation to:
+A care needs assessment report identifies a person’s care and support needs in detail and outlines the type of provision required to meet those needs.
+The report can make recommendations relating to:

 -